 Yet, our society relies on these activities for goods, services, and a thriving economy.
 So, how can we balance conservation and development objectives and promote economic activities that increase, rather than decimate, biodiversity?

-Forest Trends has been working with partners around the world for over a decade to make that happen:
+Forest Trends has worked with partners around the world for over a decade to make that happen:

 - Through the Business and Biodiversity Offsets Programme (BBOP)Forest Trends established and led a group of over 100 companies, government agencies, financial institutions, conservation NGOs and experts.
 BBOP helped companies with biodiversity impacts (infrastructure developers, extractive industries, commodity agriculture, etc) and governments plan to achieve “no net loss” of biodiversity, and preferably a “net gain”.
 The BBOP tools offer ways to avoid, minimize, restore and offset (or compensate) the inevitable impacts the development of such projects in a given area.
 BBOP developed a widely used standard to help project developers manage the biodiversity-related risks of their projects by providing guidance for offsetting biodiversity loss and also by helping to determine the quality and success of these efforts.